Options and Games

 Corporate managers who face both strategic uncertainty and market uncertainty confront a classic trade-off between commitment and flexibility.
-They can stake a claim by making a large capital investment today, influencing their rivals' behavior; or they can take a “wait and see” approach to avoid adverse market consequences tomorrow.
-In Competitive Strategy, Benoit Chevalier-Roignant and Lenos Trigeorgis describe an emerging paradigm that can quantify and balance commitment and flexibility, “option games,” by which the decision-making approaches of real options and game theory can be combined.
+They can stake a claim by making a large capital investment today, influencing their rivals' behavior, or they can take a “wait and see” approach to avoid adverse market consequences tomorrow.
+In Competitive Strategy, Benoît Chevalier-Roignant and Lenos Trigeorgis describe an emerging paradigm that can quantify and balance commitment and flexibility, “option games,” by which the decision-making approaches of real options and game theory can be combined.

 Competitive Strategy provides a rigorous yet pragmatic and intuitive approach to strategy formulation.
 It synthesizes research in the areas of strategy, economics, and finance in a way that is accessible to readers not necessarily expert in the various fields involved.
-The book will be of interest to scholars, students, and academically trained practicing managers interested in applying these ideas.

-"The last two decades have brought a trickle of research that addresses some aspect of the dilemma between flexibility and strategic commitment.
-Benot Chevalier-Roignant and Lenos Trigeorgis synthesize and consolidate much of this literature and skillfully extend it.
-With its excellent exposition and focus on applications to industrial organization and business, this book can serve generations of researchers as a hypermarket for one-stop intellectual shopping."
+The last two decades have brought a trickle of research that addresses some aspect of the dilemma between flexibility and strategic commitment.
+Benoît Chevalier-Roignant and Lenos Trigeorgis synthesize and consolidate much of this literature and skillfully extend it.
+With its excellent exposition and focus on applications to industrial organization and business, this book can serve generations of researchers as a hypermarket for one-stop intellectual shopping.

-"Competitive Strategy provides a masterful treatment of the use of options and game theory in the analysis of fundamental strategy problems such as capacity expansion, pre-emption, first vs. late mover positioning, etc. Flexibility and commitment are essential characteristics of any competitive strategy and Trigeorgis and Chevalier-Roignant give us a most insightful and practical set of models and tools.
-This is a must read book for any strategy scholar and decision maker."
+Competitive Strategy provides a masterful treatment of the use of options and game theory in the analysis of fundamental strategy problems such as capacity expansion, pre-emption, first vs. late mover positioning, etc. Flexibility and commitment are essential characteristics of any competitive strategy and Trigeorgis and Chevalier-Roignant give us a most insightful and practical set of models and tools.
+This is a must read book for any strategy scholar and decision maker.

-Karel Cool, Professor of Strategic Management and BP Chaired Professor of European Competitiveness, INSEAD, France
+Professor of Strategic Management and BP Chaired Professor of European Competitiveness, INSEAD, France

-"Competitive Strategy provides a powerful synthesis of modern finance and corporate strategy.
+Competitive Strategy provides a powerful synthesis of modern finance and corporate strategy.
 Today we can anticipate innovation in strategic advice and its implementation.
 Who better to prepare us for it than Lenos Trigeorgis, with his experiences as serious academic researcher, skilled consultant and seasoned teacher, and Benoit Chevalier-Roignant with the fresh, innovative mind of a young scholar?
 Their carefully developed exposition exemplifies the power of real options and games to clarify and quantify the strategic decision-making of the firm.
-The authors skillfully transform the art of strategy into 'strategic science'."
+The authors skillfully transform the art of strategy into 'strategic science'.

-Robert C. Merton, Nobel Laureate in Economic Sciences
+Nobel Laureate in Economic Sciences

-"This book unifies two major strands of economic theoryreal options and gamesinto a single, coherent framework, and then shows how these ideas can be applied to the formulation of corporate strategy in a rigorous fashion.
-With deep knowledge, Trigeorgis and Chevalier-Roignant take the art of strategy to new heights of analytic sophistication."
+This book unifies two major strands of economic theory—real options and games—into a single, coherent framework, and then shows how these ideas can be applied to the formulation of corporate strategy in a rigorous fashion.
+With deep knowledge, Trigeorgis and Chevalier-Roignant take the art of strategy to new heights of analytic sophistication.